-As an example, consider the comparison of eye movements in Fig. 2.
-The left image of Fig. 2 is the actual eye trajectory of a human subject while viewing a dynamic scene.
-If we take this eye trajectory and use it to build a probability map by placing a Gaussian at every fixation point, we can take the resultant probability function and use it to generate a sequence of predicted eye movements (shown in the right image of Fig. 2).
-The total Euclidean distance between the human gaze trajectory and that predicted by a computational model is arbitrary large, since the computational model's position is simply drawn randomly from the underlying In addition, the computational probability distribution. model is terrible at representing many other characteristics of the human eye trajectory, and notably lacks fixations and saccades.
+As an example, consider the comparison of real and artificial eye movements in Fig. 2.
+The left image of Fig. 2 is the actual eye trajectory of a human subject viewing some scene.
+We can take this eye trajectory and use it to build a probability map by placing a Gaussian at every fixation point and normalizing.
+This probability map can form the basis of a simple computational model for synthesizing a sequence of artificial eye movements.
+At each time step, a random location of fixation is chosen from the underlying probability distribution (right image of Fig. 2).
+However, this model suffers from several flaws.
+First, the total Euclidean distance between the human gaze trajectory and the trajectory generated computationally can be arbitrarily large.
+Second, the computational model is also terrible at representing many characteristics of human eye trajectories, and notably lacks fixations and saccades.